zwettemaan/TightenerDocs/Releases/Alpha/README.md

   the scripting languages like TQL and ExtendScript gain two new functions: `machineGUID()` and `getCapability()`.

-You can also download the PluginInstaller here:
+You can also download the License Manager here:

 https://store.tgrg.net/